Silver Linings Playbook – 4 out of 5

 Don't warm up your hate comments just yet, Lawrence Lovers.

 Even this film I didn’t see that much spectacular in Lawrence (I really didn’t see a Best Actress performance).
 I’m not saying she was bad in it but, like everything else I’ve seen her in, she was just painfully average and her performance just wasn’t memorable to me.
 I will say that I did find her better in this role than any other role I’ve seen her in but I still don’t understand her appeal…wait, I just remembered how often her breasts bounced up and down in this film thanks to a lot of running scenes and some dance sequences and I think I kinda get her appeal—or why she would appeal to half her audience.
+I'm kidding, it was actually kinda gross how the direct felt a need to zoom in on her chest and even her buttocks.

 |Sadly, you have to suffer through a lot of white-folk dancing in order see|